kiemtore27/Terraform-Jenkins-AWS-CICDPipeline/README.md

 # terraform-projects
-we will deploy a Dynamic Website on AWS cloud by writting Terraform syntax
+we will create 3 tiers architecture resources on AWS environment using Terraform syntax